tfraczak/accord/README.md

 For `extractDateTime`, I was having a lot of trouble figuring out what the heck kind of format my back-end `DateTime` object was being converted into.
 I learned it's an <a href="https://en.wikipedia.org/wiki/ISO_8601" target="_blank">ISO 8601</a> date format in UTC.
 Before that, I was trying to manually write code to extract the date and time; convert it myself to GMT-4 (New York); and calculate whether the `dateTime` passed an argument is today, yesterday, or more than a day ago.
 After some extensive reading of <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date" target="_blank">`Date`</a> objects in `JavaScript` on MDN, I figured out a simple, and sort of elegant, way of returning a formatted date/time string to be displayed next to my message when it's displayed in the chat.

+### _Update 1/12/23_

+- I began to implement Typescript in the project to ensure type safety across frontend files to reduce errors which would otherwise be easily made in vanilla JavaScript, and might be difficult to find while debugging.
+- I also updated Rails to v7, removed Webpack in favor of ESBuild (ESBuild is a lightweight JS bundler that is rails-friendly)

 ---